The Three-Fund Portfolio — It’s all we ever need in the stock market.

 The end result is a simple, effective way to invest long-term with less stress.
 You don’t need to pay attention to what one company is doing because you own thousands.

-• Consider moving more money into the bond ETF as you get closer to retirement.
-Get advice from a good ‘advice-only’ CFP (Certified Financial Planner) that you pay for a one-time plan.
+Consider moving more money into the bond ETF as you get closer to retirement.
+Three to five years out, get a plan from a good Certified Financial Planner.

 Now what?

-Use the Three-Fund portfolio in your i401k.
+Use the Three-Fund portfolio in your i401(k).
 Haven’t started one?
-It’s the supercharged tax deduction monster, invest and deduct up to $76,500 per year.
+It’s the supercharged tax deduction monster; invest and deduct up to $77,500 per year.
 It’s just for freelancers and single-person businesses (and your spouse).
 Read about it here.